omarryhan/sanic-cookies/README.md

 I wanted to make some changes that would break a big part of `sanic_session`'s API, so I decided to create this repo instead.

-Sanic cookies supports both client side and server side cookies.
+Sanic Cookies emphasizes on:

+1. Security

+2. API stability

-## Main deviations from sanic_session are
+## Main differences from [sanic_session](https://github.com/xen/sanic_session) are:

-- **Interfaces are only responsible for reading/writing the `SessionDict`:**

-  Session management logic is handled by the `Session` object
+- Authenticated Session implementation (Session object with login and logout logic)

-- **No race conditions**:
+- No race conditions:

   *By using:*